aaksham/sentimentNaiveBayes/README.md

 This is an implementation of the naive bayes algorithm for simeple sentiment classification.

-The dataset used is at: http://www.cs.cornell.edu/people/pabo/movie-review-data/review polarity.tar.gz.
+The dataset used is at: http://www.cs.cornell.edu/people/pabo/movie-review-data/review_polarity.tar.gz.

 The initial vocabulary of positive and negative words used is at: http://www.cs.uic.edu/liub/FBS/opinion-lexicon-English.rar